WHusssain937/Milestone-Project-3/README.md

 This project was used to inlude the font 'Sriracha' in my project.

 Flask Framework
-This framework was used to build the site.
+This framework was used to build the app.

+Jinja
+Templates with Flask were created using Jinja.

 MongoDB
-This database was used to store the information inputting in the site.
+This database was used to store the information inputting in the app.

+Heroku
+The app is hosted on Heroku.

 Testing